-1.1.2.2 Logical Reference Junction
+1.1.2.2 Virtualized Reference Junction

-A logical reference junction is a junction that contains a context unique (potentially global) logical name and may contain either an endpoint reference (EPR) or universal resource locator (URL) that points to a secondary resolver service, like the companion Resource Endpoint Resolution Service (see section 3), for name-to-address resolution.
-Each logical reference junction MUST therefore embody one logical name and MAY identify any number of corresponding resolution contexts for the logical name to be resolved.
-The logical name value is retrieved using the LogicalName property, while the values of the resolver EPRs may be retrieved using the LogicalResolvers property.
-If a resolution context is not specified, the service SHOULD attempt to resolve the logical name using a default logical name resolution service, like the companion Resource Endpoint Resolution Service already noted (see section 3).
-This specification does not mandate a required format for the logical name nor the target resolver property value of a logical reference.
-In other words, the format of the LogicalName property is not mandated and neither is the format of the resolver EPRs.
+A virtualized reference junction is a junction that either contains an endpoint reference (EPR) or universal resource locator (URL) that points to a secondary service, like a Replica Location Service (RLS), for name-to-address resolution given a context unique (potentially global) logical name.
+Each virtualized reference junction MUST therefore reference one or more logical names and MAY identify the corresponding resolution context for each logical name respectively.
+If a resolution context is not specified, the service MUST attempt to resolve the logical name using its companion Resource Endpoint Resolution Service (see section 3); therefore the default logical name resolution context is the service's companion Resource Endpoint Resolution Service (see section 3).
+This specification does not mandate a required format for the target property value of a virtualized reference.
+In other words, the format of the EPR is not mandated.

-This RNS specification includes the description of a non-hierarchical name-to-address resolution service, defined in an independent port type that facilitates simple logical name resolution as an optional adjunct service. (see section 3)
+This RNS specification includes the description of a non-hierarchical name-to-address resolution service, defined in an independent port type that facilitates simple logical name resolution as an optional adjunct service. (see 1.3.5)